deepstreamIO/deepstream.io-client-ios/README.md

 # Deepstream Extensions

-To help bridge between the Java transpiled Objective-C, several Swift extension files are provided in the Pod that can be used to simplify usage of the DeepstreamIO pod.
+To help bridge between the Java transpiled Objective-C, a Swift extension file has been provided in the Pod that can be used to simplify usage of the DeepstreamIO pod.

-To add these:
+To add this:

 1. In the newly created .xcworkspace in your directory, expand the `Pods > Pods > DeepstreamIO` tree.